hyurl/sfn/docs/v1/en-US/websocket-controller.md

         // ...
         if (!well) {
             if (!msg)
-                throw new StatusException(400); // => 400 bad request
+                throw new HttpException(400); // => 400 bad request
             else
-                throw new StatusException(400, msg); // => 400 with customized message
+                throw new HttpException(400, msg); // => 400 with customized message
         }
     }
 }
 ```

-When a StatusException is thrown, the framework will always send a message that
+When a HttpException is thrown, the framework will always send a message that
 contains `{success: false, code, error}` to the client according to the
 specification of the controller method [error()](./http-controller#Common-API-Response).